Daxexs/flet-easy/docs/basic-jwt.md

 # Basic JWT

 JWT is a standard for securely transmitting data between parties in JSON format.
 It is composed of three parts: the header, the payload and the signature.
 It is commonly used for authentication and authorization in web applications and API services.
 JWTs are compact, self-contained and easy to use in distributed environments.

-Flet Easy contains a basic integration to use JWT in a simple and fast way, by integrating JWT in the app you can configure user session time, as well as an automatic session expiration.
+Flet-Easy contains a basic integration to use JWT in a simple and fast way, by integrating JWT in the app you can configure user session time, as well as an automatic session expiration.
 In order to add JWT we will need the following configurations.

-In the [`FletEasy`](/flet-easy/0.2.4/how-to-use/#fleteasy) class we must configure the following parameters:
+In the [`FletEasy`](/flet-easy/0.2.0/how-to-use/#fleteasy) class we must configure the following parameters:

 * The value of `auto_logout` is false by default (closes session automatically).
 * To configure the `secret_key` it is necessary to use the `SecretKey` class of `FletEasy`.